sourcegraph/learn/posts/how-to-troubleshoot-JavaScript-SyntaxError-missing-}-after-function-body.md

 ```

-output:
+When you run the above, you'll receive the following output.

 ```
 Uncaught SyntaxError: missing } after function body 6:0
 note: { opened at line 1, column 27
 ```

-You may be asking yourself "wait a minute, I swear I closed the curly bracket of that function, What is wrong with your interpreter?", Well, Let's not be too hard on that interpreter, He is simply doing his job.

-The curly bracket at the end is considered as closing the `if(water.isHot)` conditional block.
-In other words, The interpreter uses the Last-In-First-Out (LIFO) technique; therefore, The last closed curly bracket in the example above closes the last opened curly bracket, Which is the conditional block statement, So we can write it this way:
+The curly bracket at the end of our example program — that returned an error message — is considered to be closing the nested `if(water.isHot)` conditional block.
+The interpreter follows the **l**ast-**i**n-**f**irst-**o**ut (LIFO) order: the last closed curly bracket in the example above closes the last opened curly bracket, which is the conditional block statement.
+This version of the program makes the purpose of the single closed curly bracket clearer.

 ```javascript
 function coffe(water){